19hours/sg-statutes/Acts/Prevention of Corruption Act.md

 22\.—(1) Whenever it appears to any Magistrate or to the Director upon information and after such inquiry as he thinks necessary that there is reasonable cause to believe that in any place there is any document containing any evidence of, or any article or property relating to —

-(a) the commission of an offence under this Act, or under sections 161 to 165, or 213 to 215, of the Penal Code; or
+(a) the commission of an offence under this Act, or under sections 161 to 165, or 213 to 215, of the Penal Code [Cap.
+224]; or

 (b) a conspiracy to commit, or any attempt to commit, or an abetment of any such offence,